lzhLab/LSM/data/README.md

 The dataset contains 706 volumes of liver CT images, and each volume has at least one lesion.
-The lesions are masked by '1', while the rest are '0'.
+The lesions are masked with '1', while the rest are masked with '0'.
-The platform cannot upload all data, if anyone wants complete data for research, they can email the authors.
+Since the original data is huge and the uploaded files are limited, we are not able to post all the original files here.
+For those researchers who would like to access the full data, please contact the corresponding author at s080011@e.ntu.edu.sg.